 Found all around the world, marigolds bloom in vivid hues of rouge, bright yellow, and sun orange.
 These beautiful flowers are an integral part of Indian festivities and also carry polarizing meanings.
 Check out the infographic below containing a list of the various types of marigold flowers.

 Marigold is one of the most popular decorative flowers worldwide, and it carries both positive and negative meanings.
 While it is seen as a mark of a new beginning, it is also linked with negative emotions like cruelty, jealousy, and sorrow.
+The mesmerizing flowers have often been associated with traditional customs and have been incorporated in numerous occasions and celebrations in the form of wreaths and offerings.
 These gorgeous yellow flowers bloom once a year, can weather heat and rainy conditions, and have a long shelf life, making them ideal for decorative purposes.
 Moreover, they look amazing as cut flowers.
 So, bring out the best gardener in you and fill your garden with different hues of marigold!

 Frequently Asked Questions